 Verifying Your Google My Business Listing

-Once you have submitted your business info and your service area (if applicable), you’ll need to verify your listing.
-This is crucial for the visibility and performance of your business listing.
+Verifying your business is crucial for the visibility and performance of the listing.

-It’s important to recognize that Google won’t display your business or its edits until the business is verified.
+It’s important to know that Google won’t display your business or its edits until the business is verified.

 Publishing Your Google My Business Listing

-It’s important to use all resources Google My Business offers within its listing details to get the most out of your business locations.
+Use all resources offered by Google My Business within its listing details to get the most out of your business locations.

-It’s important to enter your business hours, but equally important to update them whenever they change.
+It’s important to put your business hours, but it’s equally important to update them whenever they change.

 Photos help business listings’ performance more than most business owners and marketers probably expect.

-Businesses with photos on their listings receive 42 percent more requests for driving directions on Google Maps and 35 percent more click-throughs to their websites than businesses that without photos, according to Google.
+Businesses with photos on their listings receive 42% more requests for driving directions on Google Maps and 35% more click-throughs to their websites than businesses without photos, according to Google.